JaceDeane/pokeRGBplus/TO DO.md

 - (!)
 Border tiles when returning to Cerulean after using the Route 24 shortcut are seen (Need to find a way to manually load water blocks instead of the default defined one)

+- (!)
+Border tiles from Route 16 to Route 17 (Western side)

+- (!)
+Cycling Road doesn't make the player mount their Bicycle automatically

+- (!)
+Cycling Road should force play the bike music when cycling -- is this behaviour exclusive to Gen I?
+(Gen II reloads map music between connections)

 - Rockets don't disappear after beating the Super Nerd (? or the head Grunt) in Mount Moon B2F [However, this is how it behaves in Gen I]

 - Events that should change movedata but don't: